 Foley's paintings are often spare, and with an "organic" geometry; they suggest specific references to her Badtjala heritage.
 She sometimes uses pastels, in a distinctive manner with this delicate medium.

-Her photographs tend to be conceptual in nature (see Glossary of Art Terms and Modern Art Movements), where she poses in the dress of various indigenous peoples.
+Her photographs tend to be conceptual in nature, where she poses in the dress of various indigenous peoples.
 Here, she is referencing the colonial practice of studying and displaying indigenous tribesmen and women as 'specimens' of anthropology, including their bodily remains (which in the past were sometimes collected by bounty hunters).
 The inference is usually that these societies no longer exist, or exist only as remnants or objects of study.
 However, many of these cultures, though heavily decimated by the colonial empires of the last 500 years, still exist - and they have held onto their culture against all odds.
 There has even been a renewed interest in cultural heritage all over the world.
 Too often, we tend to think of 'aboriginal' or 'Mayan' as people who no longer exist, however these cultures and individuals still survive, and even thrive.
 They produce some artists who, like Foley, didn't grow up in the traditional ways, but yet have a sense of their history.
 They combine their ethnic experience with the urban culture of today, with its computers, cars, skyscrapers, etc., as well as Western art training, to produce art with originality and vitality, and which is often in sync with contemporary art forms such as environmental art, installations, conceptual art, etc.